jbernardo95/cronex/README.md

 [![Travis Build](https://api.travis-ci.org/jbernardo95/cronex.svg?branch=master)](https://travis-ci.org/jbernardo95/cronex/)

+A cron like system, built in Elixir, that you can mount in your supervision tree.

-A cron like system built with elixir, inspired by [whenever](https://github.com/javan/whenever) ruby gem.
+Cronex's DSL for adding cron jobs is inspired by [whenever](https://github.com/javan/whenever) Ruby gem.

 ## Installation